 7) “I want to save you!!!”

 Whenever I mention online about publishing – as I’m doing now – I have to brace myself.
 Why?
-Because I know I’ll get a slew of messages about HOW NAIVE I AM to have an agent and to have signed a traditional publishing deal, because DON’T I KNOW I CAN MAKE MORE MONEY CUTTING OUT THE MIDDLE MAN AND SELF-PUBLISHING instead???
+Because I know I’ll get a slew of messages about HOW NAIVE I AM to have an agent and/or to have signed a traditional publishing deal.
+DON’T I KNOW I CAN MAKE MORE MONEY CUTTING OUT THE MIDDLE MAN AND SELF-PUBLISHING instead???

 8) ‘Wow!
 I’ve got great stuff going on … But I can’t tell you about it!’